xmatekaj/AwesomeEducationalGames/README.md

 ## CSS

+- [CSS Battle](https://cssbattle.dev) - Replicate the target images using CSS - the shorter your code, the higher your score!
 - [CSS Diner](https://flukeout.github.io/) - It's a little game to help you learn CSS selectors.
 - [CSS Grid Garden](http://cssgridgarden.com/) - A game for learning CSS grid layout.
+- [CSS Speedrun](https://css-speedrun.netlify.app) - A small fun app to test your CSS knowledge.
+Find the correct CSS selectors for the 10 puzzles as fast as possible.
+- [Euismod](https://www.euismod.dev/#/learn) - Interactive lessons to learn CSS Grid
 - [Flexbox Defense](http://www.flexboxdefense.com/) - Unlike other tower defense games, you must position your towers using CSS!
 - [Flexbox Froggy](http://flexboxfroggy.com/) - A game for learning CSS flexbox.
 - [Flexbox with Webflow](https://www.flexboxgame.com/) - Learn and master flexbox in 28 interactive levels—without writing code.
-- [Euismod](https://www.euismod.dev/#/learn) - Interactive lessons to learn CSS Grid
 - [Flexbox Defense](http://www.flexboxdefense.com) - Tower defense game.
 Put your towers on the map using CSS.
+- [Flexbox Zombies](https://flexboxzombies.com/p/flexbox-zombies) - Become an expert of layout with flexbox while trying to survive the zombie apocalypse.
+- [Grid Garden](https://cssgridgarden.com/) - Learn CSS Grid by going through 28 levels of Grid Garden.
 - [Hex Invaders](http://www.hexinvaders.com/) - Your objective is to destroy the invader that matches the supplied hex code at the top of your screen.
-- [Grid Garden](https://cssgridgarden.com/) - Learn CSS Grid by going through 28 levels of Grid Garden.
+- [Kerntype](https://type.method.ac/#) - A letter spacing game.
+- [Perfect Paragraph](https://betterwebtype.com/triangle/) - A web typography learning game.
+- ($)[Grid Critters](https://gridcritters.com) - Your mission is to use your ship's powerful Grid tool to save alien critters from extinction and learn CSS grid in the process!

 ## Editors

 - [Open Vim](https://www.openvim.com/) - Interactive Vim tutorial.
+- [PacVim](https://ostechnix.com/pacvim-a-cli-game-to-learn-vim-commands/) - A CLI Game To Learn Vim Commands
 - [Vim Adventures](https://vim-adventures.com/) - Learning Vim while playing a game.
 - [Vim Genius](http://vimgenius.com/) - Increase your speed and improve your muscle memory with Vim Genius.
-- [PacVim](https://ostechnix.com/pacvim-a-cli-game-to-learn-vim-commands/) - A CLI Game To Learn Vim Commands

 ## Git